HuntCoinDeveloper/huntcoin/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Globaltoken Core release.
+The project leader is the release manager for each Huntcoin Core release.
-Currently this is globaltokenfirstdev. (globaltoken)
+Currently this is huntcoinfirstdev. (huntcoin)

 Copyright
 ---------